Keep Your Edge Sharp and Your Heart Open

 You want to stay calm, but instead you feel:

 That hope only leads to disappointment.
 Relaxing means you’ve let your guard down.
-Both are dangerous, and you will be punished.
+Joy seems unreachable.

-Noises, mess, bickering, silent treatment, nagging, rejection - they are hard to deal with.
-Sometimes you feel stuck because you don’t want to be home, but you also don’t want to be anywhere else.
+Sometimes you feel out of place at home, but you also don’t want to be anywhere else.

 You wish people knew how much you were holding back and appreciated your restraint instead of criticizing your reaction.